Banff Centre response to COVID-19 (Coronavirus)

-We will be offering 14 online programs between September and December, 2020 to continue to serve our community in a new way.
-We are planning two programs per discipline in Literary Arts, Visual Arts, Music, Performing Arts, Indigenous Arts, and Indigenous Leadership to be delivered digitally.
+We will be offering online programs and events across artistic and leadership disciplines between September and December, 2020 to continue to serve our community in a new way.
 As part of this work, we will explore how an online model can serve artists and leaders in the future to fulfill our mandate as Alberta and Canada’s largest post-secondary arts and leadership institution.

 From January-March, 2021—Banff Centre is intending to open up some artist residencies, with the intention of in person classes re-opening gradually through the spring of 2021.

 As per our cancellation policy, you will be offered a full refund or credit if applicable for your program fee including your confirmation fee.
 Refunds and credits will be processed by the Office of the Registrar who will reach out to you in the coming weeks to make arrangements.